tarantool/doc/doc/book/box/data_model.rst

         At least one space is required to store data with Tarantool.
         Each space has the following attributes:

-        *   a unique **name** specified by the user
+        *   a unique **name** specified by the user,
-        *   a unique **numeric identifier** which can be specified by the user, but usually is assigned automatically by Tarantool.
+        *   a unique **numeric identifier** which can be specified by the user, but usually is assigned automatically by Tarantool,
         *   an **engine**: *memtx* (default) -- in-memory engine, fast but limited in size, or *vinyl* -- on-disk engine for huge data sets.